Acellera/acegen-open/README.md

 # Changing the scoring function

-To change the scoring function, adjust the `molscore` parameter in any configuration file.
+To change the scoring function, adjust the `molscore` parameter in any configuration files.
 Set it to point to a valid MolScore configuration file (e.g.  ../MolScore/molscore/configs/GuacaMol/Albuterol_similarity.json).
 Alternatively, you can set the `molscore` parameter to the name of a valid MolScore benchmark (such as MolOpt, GuacaMol, etc.) to automatically execute each task in the benchmark.
 For further details on MolScore,